Silver25/boutique-fatigue/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+### Local Deployment
+- Install Python 3.12
-  - In the GitHub repository, navigate to the Settings tab
+- Clone of the GutHub repo to local environment
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Create virtual environment with Python 3.12 [to support Django 3.2.25]
+- Create new project 'Boutique' with command: django-admin startproject boutique .
+- Test installation within the browser, running Django server with command: python manage.py runserver
+- Update .gitignore file with *.sqlite3, *.pyc and __pycache__
+- Run the initial migrations by: python manage.py migrate

-The live page on the location: https://code-institute-org.github.io/love-running-2.0/index.html
+- The live page on the location: https://#

 ## Credits